mc2-center/minidream-r-env/README.md

    docker compose up --build -d
    ```

    It will take around 15 minutes to build the server for the first time.
-Once complete, you will see the following:
+Once complete, you should see the following:

    ```shell
    ...